Private US Company Set For Second Moon Landing Attempt - UrduPoint

 Until recently, soft lunar landings were achieved only by a handful of well-funded national space agencies.

-Now, the US is working to make private missions routine through the Commercial Lunar Payload Services (CLPS) program, a public-private collaboration aimed at delivering key NASA hardware to the surface at a fraction of the cost of traditional missions.
-The effort supports the broader Artemis program, which aims to return astronauts to the Moon and apply lessons learned there to prepare for reaching Mars.
+Now, the US is working to make private missions routine through the Commercial Lunar Payload Services (CLPS) program, a public-private collaboration aimed at delivering NASA hardware to the surface at a fraction of the cost of traditional missions.

-"This is a really sophisticated mission enabled by the partnerships between the government and US industry," said Joel Kearns, NASA's deputy associate administrator for exploration.
+"I'm very excited to see the science that our tech demonstrations deliver as we prepare for humanity's return to the Moon and the journey to Mars," NASA's Nicky Fox, told reporters, referencing the Artemis program, which aims to return astronauts to the lunar surface later this decade.

-The first major hurdle, however, will be achieving a perfect landing -- a feat the company fell short of with its first lander, Odysseus, which went to space in February 2024.
+First however, Intuitive Machines will want to achieve an upright landing -- a feat the company fell short of with its first lander, Odysseus, which went to space in February 2024.

 It caught a foot on the surface and tipped over, coming to rest at a 30-degree angle -- limiting its solar power and preventing it from completing NASA experiments under a $118 million contract.